lorien/grab/README.md

 * Automatic charset detection
 * Powerful API to extract data from DOM tree of HTML documents with XPATH queries

-Grab provides interface called Spider to develop multithreaded web-site scrapers:
+Grab provides an interface called Spider to develop multithreaded website scrapers:

 * Rules and conventions to organize crawling logic
 * Multiple parallel network requests
-* Automatic processing of network errors (failed tasks go back to task queue)
+* Automatic processing of network errors (failed tasks go back to a task queue)
 * You can create network requests and parse responses with Grab API (see above)
 * Different backends for task queue (in-memory, redis, mongodb)
 * Tools to debug and collect statistics